Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a vivid symbol, full of motion, your work begins to slowly drift away from the place it was created.
 Make a Prowess attack against a creature (other than yourself) of your choice within range.
 If you hit:

 - **1 essence:** Push them 4 tiles directly away from you.
 - **2 essence:** Push them 6 tiles directly away from you.